cs-4241-2024/a2-shortstack/README.md

 The program is quite simple, although it helps display the back-end and the data that is stored in the server.
 Along with introducing the derived field : cake.

-## Technical Achievements
+### Technical Achievements
-- Using a combination of form and JavaScript to post the results in a table.
+- Using a combination of HTML Form, JavaScript, and JSON methods to post the results in a table.
 The user can enter data as well as see the data stored in the database.

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: